↑

 This garlic and citrus Slow Cooker Cuban Pork (Mojo Pork) is tender and flavorful!
 Excellent, along with rice for a complete meal.
 Slow cooked to perfection and a perfect meal to change up your menu plan.

-If you want to use your slow cooker for another Cuban recipe, try my ropa vieja recipe for a flavor explosion!
+If you want to use your slow cooker for another Cuban recipe, try my ropa vieja recipe, or slow cooker cuban sandwiches for a flavor explosion!

 shredded cuban beef with yellow rice on the side.